tjwilson90/turbo-hearts/README.md

 #### Game Complete

-A `game_complete` event is sent as the last event in a game.
-Immediately after this event is sent all subscribers will be disconnected.
-Subscribers who receive this event should not attempt to reconnect to the game event stream.
+A `game_complete` event is sent after all four hands are complete.
+The only events that can occur after this event are chat events.
 This event is sent for convenience; the information it imparts can be inferred from other events.

 ```json